How to Become a Teacher in Vermont

 Teaching in Private School

 Teachers who wish to pursue a career outside of the public system are welcome to apply to the state's private schools.
-Vermont's private schools have a great student to teacher ratio at 7 students to every teacher.
-The ration allows for dynamic teaching and learning opportunities.
+Vermont's private schools have a great student to teacher ratio of 7:1.
+The ratio allows for dynamic teaching and learning opportunities.

 |Grade Level||Number of Teachers|